The National Lottery Draws: Presenters

 The first show was presented by Noel Edmonds.
 Afterwards, it was co-presented by Anthea Turner and Gordon Kennedy, later replaced by Bob Monkhouse, all of them assisted by the psychic Mystic Meg and numbers expert Sam Weren.
-Carol Vorderman had a segment during the early years of the show whereby, she would use mathematical techniques to predict the winning numbers.
-When Gordon left, Anthea remained as solo host and was followed by a number of presenters over the years.
+When Kennedy left, Anthea Turner remained as solo host and was later followed by a number of other presenters.

 Commentary on the draws has, since 1995, been provided by Alan Dedicoat, who earned the nickname The Voice of the Balls.
 During the live show era, in the event of Dedicoat being unavailable, commentary was provided by fellow BBC Radio 2 announcer Charles Nove.